 Trainees and paralegals £200.00 – £250.00

-Please note that these rates may be liable to increase in the future, but we shall notify the client of any increase if it should occur during the lifetime of the case for which they have instructed us.
+These rates may be liable to increase in the future, but we shall notify the client of any increase if it should occur during the lifetime of the case for which they have instructed us.
 There may also be circumstances where we would be entitled to increase these rates on account of exceptional expertise required, urgency, circumstances which have occurred beyond our control and which we could not have foreseen etc. We would discuss the matter with the client if such circumstances arise.

 We would agree with the client a billing cycle where we would deliver our invoices either on a monthly basis or at certain stages in the case.
 Our invoices are payable within 28 days of the client’s receipt of the same.
-We reserve the right to charge a penalty interest rate of 4% per annum on any invoice amounts not paid on time.

 - Fixed fees